Istria: Ethnicity

 Discussions about Istrian ethnicity often use the words "Italian", "Croatian", and "Slovene" to describe the character of the Istrian people.
 However these terms are best understood as "national affiliations" that may exist in combination with or independently of linguistic, cultural and historical attributes.
 In the Istrian context, for example, the word "Italian" can just as easily refer to autochthonous speakers of the Venetian language whose antecedents in the region extend before the inception of the Venetian Republic or to the Istriot language the oldest spoken language in Istria, dated back to the Romans, today spoken in the southwest of Istria.
 It can also refer to Istrian Croats who adopted the veneer of Italian culture as they moved from rural to urban areas, or from the farms into the bourgeoisie.

 Similarly, national powers claim Istrian Croats according to local language, so that speakers of Čakavian and Štokavian dialects of Croatian are considered to be Croatians while speakers of other dialects may be considered to be Slovene.
-Croatian dialect speakers are descendants of the refugees of the Turkish invasion and Ottoman Empire of Bosnia and Dalmatia in the 16th century.

-The government of the Republic of Venice had settled them in Inner Istria, which had been devastated by wars and plague.
 As with other regions, the local dialects of the Croatian communities vary greatly across close distances.
 The Istrian Croatian and Italian vernaculars had both developed for many generations before being divided as they are today.
 This meant that Croats/Slovenes on the one side and Venetians/other Italians on the other side yielded to each other culturally while simultaneously distancing themselves from members of their ethnic groups living farther away.

 Another important Istrian community are the Istro-Romanians in the south and north of the Učka mountain range of Istria.
 A small Albanian community, which until the late 19th century spoke the Istrian Albanian dialect is also present in the peninsula.

 Austro-Hungarian census

-According to Austro-Hungarian censuses, the ethnic composition of Istria (i.e. the Habsburg Magraviate of Istria) was as follows:
+According to Austro-Hungarian censuses, which recorded language instead of ethnicity, the composition of Istria (i.e. the Habsburg Margraviate of Istria) was as follows (in thousands):

-Recent census

-The 2001 population census counted 23 languages spoken by the people of Istria.
-According to the 2011 Croatian census data for the Istria County, 68.33% of the inhabitants were Croats, 6.03% were Italians, 3.46% were Serbs, 2.95% were Bosniaks, 1.15% were Albanians, and 1.96% did not state their nationality.
-Those declaring themselves regionally as Istrians made up 12.11%.
-Other nationalities had less than 1% each.
-In 2021 Census show that 76.40% are Croats, Italians were 5.01%, 2.96% were Serbs, 2.48% Bosniaks, 1.05% were Albanians, while regionally declared were 5.13%.

-The data for Slovenian Istria is not as neatly organized, but the 2002 Slovenian census indicates that the three Istrian municipalities (Izola, Piran, Koper) had a total of 56,482 Slovenes, 6,426 Croats, and 1,840 Italians.